isaac-friedman/utility-scripts/README.md

 * md_linklist.py -- Asks user for a file name number of links and generates an empty list of markdown hyperlinks for the user to populate manually
 * tweet_locator.py -- Takes a tweet ID and returns the location the tweet was posted from if present

+### dotfiles
+* .bash_profile -- My preferred prompt, syntax highlighting, aliases and so on
+* .vimrc -- vim is great!
+You should use it and make bad jokes about how hard it is to exit.